Integrating Text and Image: Determining Multimodal Document Intent in Instagram Posts: Taxonomies

 \subsection{The Contextual Taxonomy}

 The contextual relationship taxonomy captures the relationship between the literal meanings of the image and text.
 We draw on the three top-level categories of the \newcite{marsh2003taxonomy} taxonomy, which distinguished images that are minimally related to the text, highly related to the text, and related but going beyond it.
 These three classes--- reflecting Marsh \etal's primary interest in illustration---frame the image only as subordinate to the text.
 We slightly generalize the three top-level categories taxonomy of \newcite{marsh2003taxonomy} to make them symmetric for the Instagram domain: \begin{description} \itemsep 1pt \item [Minimal Relationship:] The literal meanings of the caption and image overlap very little.
-For example, a selfie of a person at a waterfall with the caption ``selfie''. \item [Close Relationship:] The literal meanings of the caption and the image overlap considerably.
+For example, a selfie of a person at a waterfall with the caption ``selfie''.
+While such a terse caption does nevertheless convey a lot of information, it still leaves out details such as the location, description of the scene, etc. that are found in typical loquacious Instagram captions. \item [Close Relationship:] The literal meanings of the caption and the image overlap considerably.
 For example, a selfie of a person at a crowded waterfall, with the caption ``Selfie at Hemlock falls on a crowded sunny day''. \item [Transcendent Relationship:] The literal meaning of one modality picks up and expands on the literal meaning of the other.
 For example, a selfie of a person at a crowded waterfall with the caption ``Selfie at Hemlock Falls on a sunny and crowded day.
 Hemlock falls is a popular picnic spot.
-There are hiking and biking trails, and a great restaurant 3 miles down the road ...''. \end{description}
+There are hiking and biking trails, and a great restaurant 3 miles down the road ...''. \end{description} Note that while the labels ``minimal" and "close" could be thought of as lying on a continuous scale indicating semantic overlap, the label ``transcendent" indicates an expansion of the meaning that cannot be captured by such a continuous scale.